Looking for Psychedelic Therapy in Colorado? Changa Institute

 Professional Training and Guidance

-As interest in psychedelic therapy grows in Colorado, the need for well-trained facilitators has become increasingly important.
-Psychedelic experiences can bring up intense emotional material, which is why professional education plays a central role in responsible and ethical care.
+Due to the increase in the popularity of psychedelic therapy in Colorado, the role of well-prepared facilitators has gained special significance.
+Psychedelic experiences may raise the issues of rich emotional content, which is why proper education is a major role of responsible and ethical care.

 • Trauma-informed approaches